For any products purchased through the links on this site we may earn a small commission

 Creativity is about ‘out-of-the-box’ thinking and can come from not conforming to what is expected.
 The same can be said for your work uniform.
 A suit (in its traditional format) might be what is expected in other working environments, not this one.

 Once you are bedded into the company then hoodies and chinos might be the regular uniform.
 For the interview though, we still want to look smart, just not too polished.

 A suit is the smartest form of dress available for men but can also be the stuffiest.
 Look at how you can dissect the suit to make it more contemporary.
 This could mean embracing lighter colourways like beige or pale blue to show your confidence with different tones.
-Go further when breaking apart the suit by pairing it with knitwear (no shirt) and crisp white leather trainers.
-You’ll find yourself still portraying a smart image without the chastising formal shirt and tie.
+Or, why not go further by pairing it with knitwear (no shirt) or a plain t-shirt.
+You could even try a standalone blazer or jacket, something more relaxed but with an air of formality.
+Whichever you choose, you will still portray a smart image without the chastising formal shirt and tie.

 No matter what job you are going for, a suit for generations has and will continue to be the most presentable item of clothing a man owns.
 That being said, there are changing attitudes to dress codes that allow us to embrace a more smart-casual approach.

 The interview is normally the first chance a potential new manager or business owner has to see you in person.
 So, make those first impressions count.
 A suit is a fail-safe choice, but get a greater sense of the company’s culture and opinion on dress code by scanning social media.
 It can help you tweak things in the right way.